NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Rage of Elements/Twins of Rowan.md

   - name: ""

   - name: "Shielded Eyes"
-    desc: "  A twins of rowan’s protective mask shields them from blinding and dazzling effects."
+    desc: "  A twins of rowan's protective mask shields them from blinding and dazzling effects."

 abilities_mid:
   - name: ""
   - name: "Beacon of the Rowan Guard"
-    desc: " (aura,plant,primal,wood) 40 feet.\nThe lantern carried by the twins of rowan contains pure elemental life energy that resonates with and empowers all wood elementals.
+    desc: " (aura,plant,primal,wood) 40 feet.\n\nThe lantern carried by the twins of rowan contains pure elemental life energy that resonates with and empowers all wood elementals.
 While within the emanation, a creature with the elemental trait and either the plant trait or wood trait gains fast healing 10 and a +2 circumstance bonus to all attack and damage rolls.
 The aura can be counteracted with a DC 30 check to [[Spells/Dispel Magic|Dispel Magic]]; doing so deactivates the aura for 1d6 rounds"

 attacks:
   - name: ""